 I am a local girl from Glouster who left the county for a while, but returned to Athens and Ohio University.
 The Myers family found Central while looking for church home that was safe and nurturing and found a church community that continually asks the tough questions of what it means to be a child of God.
 I am an attorney by profession and an administrator at Ohio University.
 Being a parent to Megan, Mason, and Mary Margaret is one of the primary reasons that I believe in the personal experience of God’s grace and love.

 I came to Athens in 1995 to attend Ohio University.
-I married Sarah (a local girl!) after we graduated in 1999, and I've been in love with the area ever since.
-I've been going to Central for 16-19 years, depending on how you're counting, and I've been on the board since 2013.
+I married Sarah after we graduated in 1999, and I've been in love with the area ever since.
+I've been going to Central for 20 years, and I've been on the board since 2013.
 I feel a strong connection to the children's ministries here at Central and have a keen sensitivity for how important it is for children to have loving, honest, reliable adults in their lives (in addition to parents).
 I really love singing and playing in the worship band--my sense of corporate worship is strongest when I do so.
 Serving on the board has deepened my appreciation for the vision and mission of the leadership of central, board and staff included.
 Being on the board reminds me that Central is a diverse-thinking group from a variety of backgrounds, yet we all desperately and intentionally strive together toward the goal of loving God and loving our neighbors in more personal and effective ways.